 Ashes of a journalist

-Having in mind the primacy of language in society, Abdelmoneim would like to question the thematic of human rights, in the frame of his second novel's narrative.
-Abdelmoneim's purpose in wandering through imagination on the paths of identity blurring, is to point out the residues and continuation of colonization in humanism of the "postmodern" era.
-The paradoxical dimension of his own experience is thus projected at the more general, social level, in order to question the universal Man facing its own strangeness.
+Having in mind the primacy of language in society, Abdelmoneim wanted to question the thematic of human rights, in the frame of his second novel's narrative.
+Abdelmoneim's purpose in wandering through imagination on the paths of identity blurring, was to point out the residues and continuation of colonization in humanism of the "postmodern" era.
+The paradoxical dimension of his own experience was thus projected at the more general, social level, in order to question the universal Man facing its own strangeness.
 Here, to the stumbling of modernity, Abdelmoneim seeks for another formula of freedom of expression, updated as a practice.

 Event during the Residency

 The Exile in Residence, Reading & Talkback with Abdelmoneim Rahamtalla, Lotfi Nia, and Michaël Batalla.

 Wednesday, December 4, 2019 at 8:30pm, Montevideo, Marseille.

 Event in partnership with CIPM, the international center of poetry in Marseille, and Montévidéo.